‘Bunny hugger’: Greta Thunberg trolls Boris Johnson with new Twitter bio

-When it was Johnson’s turn to address the summit, he said that his approach to combating climate change was not “bunny hugging” but insisted that green policies could be an economic opportunity.
+When it was Johnson’s turn to address the summit, he said his approach to combating climate change was not “bunny hugging,” and he insisted that green policies could be an economic opportunity.

-“This is not all about some expensive politically correct green act of bunny hugging,” Johnson said.
-“There’s nothing wrong with bunny hugging, but you know what I’m driving at … this is about growth and jobs.”
+“This is not all about some expensive, politically correct, green act of bunny hugging,” Johnson said.
+“There’s nothing wrong with bunny hugging, but you know what I’m driving at. . . .
+This is about growth and jobs.”

 Johnson’s message to the summit, he said, was: “cake, have, eat.”